fermisurfaces/IFermi/README.md

   [matplotlib](https://matplotlib.org).
 - Generation and visualisation of spin-texture.

-IFermi currently only works with VASP calculations but support for additional DFT packages will be added in the future.
+IFermi's command-line tools only work with VASP calculations but support for additional DFT packages will be added in the future.

 ![Example Fermi surfaces](https://raw.githubusercontent.com/fermisurfaces/IFermi/master/docs/src/_static/fermi-surface-example.png)